-Basis of Presentation - Per-unit information is calculated by dividing the income or loss applicable to holders of our Partnership's common units by the weighted average number of units outstanding.
-The Partnership has no potentially dilutive securities and, consequently, basic and dilutive income per unit do not differ
+Basis of Presentation - Per-unit information is calculated by dividing the net income applicable to holders of our Partnership's common units by the weighted average number of units outstanding.
+The Partnership has no potentially dilutive securities and, consequently, basic and dilutive net income per unit do not differ.

 Principles of Consolidation - The consolidated financial statements include the accounts of Dorchester Minerals, L.P., Dorchester Minerals Oklahoma, LP, Dorchester Minerals Oklahoma GP, Inc, Maecenas Minerals LLP, and Dorchester-Maecenas GP LLC.
-Dorchester Minerals Acquisition LP and Dorchester Minerals Acquisition GP, Inc. were merged into Dorchester Minerals Oklahoma, LP and Dorchester Minerals Oklahoma GP, Inc. effective December 31, 2009.
 All significant intercompany balances and transactions have been eliminated in consolidation.